nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 246
 00:15:13,171 --> 00:15:17,106
-[SPEAKER_00]: Those are, do you know what I'm talking about?
+[SPEAKER_00]: Those are ant, do you know what I'm talking about?

 247
 00:15:17,086 --> 00:15:21,038